DevExpress/devextreme-documentation/concepts/05 UI Components/Sparkline/20 Series Types/080 Win-Loss.md

 		// ...
 	};

 The color of a particular bar in a *win-loss* series depends on the value it represents.
 If this value is greater than the threshold, this bar is painted in a "win" color.
 Otherwise, it is painted in a "loss" color.
-These colors can be specified using the [winColor](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/winColor.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#winColor') and [lossColor](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/lossColor.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#lossColor') options.
+These colors can be specified using the [winColor](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/winColor.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#winColor') and [lossColor](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/lossColor.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#lossColor') properties.

 In addition, you can indicate extreme points on a *win-loss* sparkline.
 To learn how to do this, refer to the [Series Points](/concepts/05%20Widgets/Sparkline/10%20Visual%20Elements/20%20Series%20Points.md '/Documentation/Guide/UI_Components/Sparkline/Visual_Elements/#Series_Points') topic.